SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 # Generate an activity report for each customer (monthly, bi-monthly,...)

+## Prerequisites

+- your activity file (Excel or CSV)
+- thesuggested prompts on this page

 ## Step 1 - Upload your CSV / XLSX file

 **Prompt**: no prompt here, just upload the file and hit [Enter].
 Sometimes, copilot will then summarize the uploaded file and give info on the file content, sometimes not, depends on its mood.